mnieber/gen/docs/developers-manual.rst

 in the spec that follow a pattern of name+data:tag, e.g. `main+todo:list-view`.
 Moonleap will turn every term into a (Python) `resource` object, that can be rendered into a set of source files.
 Verbs are words that are prefixed with a slash, e.g. `/shows`.
-By connecting two terms with a verb, you indicate a relation between two resources, e.g. `the welcome:screen /shows the main+todo:list-view`.
+By connecting two terms with a verb, you indicate a relation between resources, e.g. `the welcome:screen /shows the main+todo:list-view`.
 The parser understands constructions such as "the backend:service and frontend:service /have a welcome:endpoint, status:endpoint and about:endpoint that can be /called from the frontent:service".
 In this example, the /have verb is involved in six relations, and /called in three relations.
 You can use parentheses